 Hydor vs Fluval Who Wins?

-Comparing Hydor’s filters to the Fluval 06 line is obvious, since both feature a square-shaped design, high flow rate and efficient operation.
+Comparing Hydor’s filters to the Fluval 06 line is obvious since both feature a square-shaped design, high flow rate, and efficient operation.

 The Fluval offers infrequent and painless cleaning and maintenance.
-The easy-open lid locks and AquaStop valve makes taking it apart a breeze, and you won’t have to fully disconnect anything to open it up.
+The easy-open lid locks and AquaStop valve makes taking it apart is a breeze, and you won’t have to fully disconnect anything to open it up.

 The Hydor, on the other hand, is a bit more difficult, and you’ll have to be careful not to spill water everywhere when taking it apart.